rtb-12/Lib-Management-System/README.md

 The Library Management System is a comprehensive solution designed to manage library operations efficiently.
 It facilitates the registration and login of administrators, allows users to browse a catalog of books, request book issuances, and track their issued books.

 #### NOTE:
 This project was given as an assignment to SDSLabs and other sister Clubs.

+#### Future Enhancements

+- **Containerization**: I plan to dockerize the application to streamline deployment processes and ensure consistency across different environments.
+This will facilitate easier scaling, development, and testing.

 ## Getting Started